Dosage Form: tablet, film coated

 Indications and Usage for Bicalutamide

-Bicalutamide tablets, USP 50 mg daily are indicated for use in combination therapy with a luteinizing hormone-releasing hormone (LHRH) analog for the treatment of Stage D2 metastatic carcinoma of the prostate.
+Bicalutamide tablets 50 mg daily is indicated for use in combination therapy with a luteinizing hormone-releasing hormone (LHRH) analog for the treatment of Stage D 2 metastatic carcinoma of the prostate.

-Bicalutamide tablets, USP 150 mg daily are not approved for use alone or with other treatments [see Clinical Studies (14.2)].
+Bicalutamide tablets 150 mg daily is not approved for use alone or with other treatments [see Clinical Studies ( 14.2)].

 Bicalutamide Dosage and Administration

-The recommended dose for Bicalutamide tablets therapy in combination with an LHRH analog is one 50 mg tablet once daily (morning or evening), with or without food.
-It is recommended that Bicalutamide tablets be taken at the same time each day.
-Treatment with Bicalutamide tablets should be started at the same time as treatment with an LHRH analog.
+The recommended dose for Bicalutamide therapy in combination with an LHRH analog is one 50 mg tablet once daily (morning or evening), with or without food.
+It is recommended that Bicalutamide be taken at the same time each day.
+Treatment with Bicalutamide should be started at the same time as treatment with an LHRH analog.
 If a dose of Bicalutamide is missed, take the next dose at the scheduled time.
 Do not take the missed dose and do not double the next dose.

 Dosage Forms and Strengths

-Bicalutamide is contraindicated in any patient who has shown a hypersensitivity reaction to the drug or any of the tablet’s components.
-Hypersensitivity reactions including angioneurotic edema and urticaria have been reported [see Adverse Reactions (6.2)].
+Bicalutamide is contraindicated in any patient who has shown a hypersensitivity reaction to the drug or any of the tablet's components.
+Hypersensitivity reactions including angioneurotic edema and urticaria have been reported.